unfoldingWord/uW-Tools-Collab/UW_TRANSLATION_RESOURCES_GUIDE.md

 ### Wildcard Support
 ```
-rc://en/ult/book/*                # Any book in English ULT
+rc://en/ult/book/*                # Any book in English ULT/GLT
-rc://*/ult/book/gen               # Genesis in ULT in any language (Default)
+rc://*/ult/book/gen               # Genesis in ULT/GLT in any language (Default)
 rc://en/*/book/gen/01/01          # Genesis 1:1 in any English translation
 ```